Partner current account: operation and taxation

 Please note

-In the SCI: titleContent and in the Scop: titleContent, current accounts may be debit.
+In the SCI: titleContent and in the Scop: titleContent, current accounts held by associates natural persons may be debtors.

-The current account of the partner is analyzed as a partner's loan to business.
-It may therefore be remunerated, like a bank loan, by the payment ofinterest to this associate.
+The associate current account is a partner's loan to business.
+It may therefore be remunerated, like a bank loan, by the payment of interest to this associate.

 The interest rate shall be fixed by the statutes or by the current account agreement between the business and the partner.